Software Freedom Day: Connect With New Clientele and Your Community

 About Jon "maddog" Hall:

-Jon "maddog" Hall is the Chairman of the Board of the Linux Professional Institute.
+Jon "maddog" Hall is the Board Chair Emeritus of the Linux Professional Institute.
 Since 1969, Mr. Hall has been a programmer, systems designer, systems administrator, product manager, technical marketing manager, author and educator, currently working as an independent consultant.
 Mr. Hall has concentrated on Unix systems since 1980 and Linux systems since 1994, when he first met Linus Torvalds and correctly recognized the commercial importance of Linux and Free and open source Software.
-Mr. Hall has traveled the world speaking on the benefits of open source Software having received his BS in Commerce and Engineering from Drexel University, and his MSCS from RPI in Troy, New York.
+As the Executive Director of Linux International(TM), Mr. Hall has traveled the world speaking on the benefits of open source Software having received his BS in Commerce and Engineering from Drexel University, and his MSCS from RPI in Troy, New York.

 Leave a Reply